-Event Numbers: 3330 : SGSV 3335: SGM 3336: SGSA 3338: SGMI 3339: SGSAI Targets: 2x IPSC Targets Ammunition type: Solid Slug only Sights: Any Positions: Standing unsupported, Prone, Sitting, & Kneeling Ready Position: Parallel Course of Fire: This event takes approximately 30 minutes to complete It requires 24 rounds The maximum possible score is 120 Practice 1 25 metres, 2 shots on each target standing unsupported Mandatory reload of at least 4 rounds before 2 shots on each target prone in 20 seconds Practice 2 20 metres, 2 shots on each target standing unsupported Mandatory reload of at least 4 rounds before 2 shots on each target sitting in 20 seconds Practice 3 15 metres, 2 shots on each target standing unsupported Mandatory reload of at least 4 rounds before 2 shots on each target kneeling in 20 seconds Range Commands: The general rules apply with the addition of the following initial command.
-Having made sure that the range is clear, the C.R.O. commands 'WITH AT LEAST 4 ROUNDS LOAD AND MAKE READY', the competitor can then load 4 or more rounds.
-Loading: Initial Loading can be from any source of ammunition Reloading: All rounds to be used for reloading must be carried on the person of the competitor Scoring: the highest possible score, their the backing boards, labelled and
+Event Numbers: 3330 : SGSV 3335: SGM 3336: SGSA 3338: SGMI 3339: SGSAI Targets: 2x IPSC Targets Ammunition type: Solid Slug only Sights: Any Positions: Standing unsupported, Prone, Sitting, & Kneeling Ready Position: Parallel Course of Fire: This event takes approximately It requires 24 rounds The maximum possible score is Practice 1 25 metres, 2 shots on each tar Mandatory reload of at least 4 2 shots on each target prone ir rounds before Practice 2 20 metres, 2 shots on each target standing unsupported Mandatory reload of at least 4 rounds before 2 shots on each target sitting in 20 seconds Practice 3 15 metres, 2 shots on each tar Mandatory reload of at least 4 target kneeling in 20 seconds get standing unsupported rounds before 2 shots on each Range Commands: command.
+Having made sure t ne addition of the following initial hat the range is clear, the C.R.O.
+ROUNDS LOAD AND MAKE READY', 4 or more rounds.
+Loading: Initial Loading can be from any v source of ammunition Reloading: All rounds to be used for reloa of the competitor ding must be carried on the person Scoring: es the highest possible score, their the backing boards, labelled and in this event:

-Ties:Tie breaking rules shall be applied in the order listed below:a.
-By the greatest number of As in the event

-- b.
-By the scores at each distance, commencing with the longest distance - c.
-By the A count at each distance, commencing with the longest distance

-Procedural penalties: In addition to the usual procedural penalties, the following apply in this event:
+Ties: Tie breaking rules shall be applied in the order listed below: a.
+By the greatest number of As in the event b.
+By the scores at each distance, commencing with the longest distance c.
+By the A count at each distance, commencing with the longest distance Procedural penalties: In addition to the usual procedural penalties, the following apply